-The hospital also offers ancillary services including an on-site laboratory and a wide variety of medical educational programs.
-In 2010, AHC also opened a Satellite Clinic in partnership with the government-run Sotnikum Referral Hospital, to provide care for rural children that may not otherwise have access to the main hospital in Siem Reap.
+The hospital also offers ancillary services, including an on-site laboratory and a wide variety of medical educational programs.
+In 2010, AHC opened a satellite clinic in partnership with the government-run Sotnikum Referral Hospital, to provide care for rural children that may not otherwise have access to the main hospital in Siem Reap.

-To accomplish the goal of sustainability, after 14 years of management, Friends Without A Border celebrated the independence of AHC as a locally-sustainable and independent hospital by handing over the “green key” to its doors.
-Today, 98% of Angkor Hospital for Children 500+ staff are Cambodian.
+After 14 years of management, Friends Without A Border celebrated the independence of AHC as a locally-sustainable and independent hospital by handing over the “green key” to its doors.
+Today, 98 percent of Angkor Hospital for Children’s staff are Cambodian.
 The medical team is made up of 70 doctors, 200 nursing staff and 100 other medical staff members.
 The non-medical staff, including Development, Management and Logistics, has 137 employees and 130 support staff members.

 In 2013, Angkor Hospital for Children was recognized by the Cambodian Ministry of Health as being “one of only three healthcare institutions in the entire country” that is essential to the well-being for all of Cambodia.